 Take a look at the complete list of this upcoming release’s offerings below:

 - The Coolest Guy in Show Business – In this partially illustrated documentary, Samuel L. Jackson reflects how his childhood and love of comics shaped his passion for film and imaginative storytelling.

-- 2 SuperScene Breakdowns – Casual commentary-style pieces looking at specific scenes in the film (The Racoon Fight and Mrs. Incredible) through a particular creative focus like action choreography, set design or story.
+- 2 SuperScene Breakdowns – Casual commentary-style pieces looking at specific scenes (The Racoon Fight and Mrs. Incredible) through a particular creative focus like action choreography, set design, or story.